THXatGIT/Whatsapp-Recap/README.md

 8. Now your WhatsApp Recap is ready!
 9. Press 'Preview Image' to see the recap
 10. Press 'Save Recap' to save the recap into the computer if you like it :D

+# **Bugs log**
+1. Repeated long messages would reduce number of the messages seen in top 5 longest messages
+2. Bar graphs with few messages have number labels going off the charts
+3. The text in top 5 longest messages extend beyond the message box
+4. Count of messages is off by 1